radius-project/community/contributing.md

 # Contributing to Radius

-Please see the [contribution section](https://docs.radapp.dev/contributing/) in the Radius docs.
+We welcome contributions to many of the Radius repos.
+Please see the [contribution docs](https://docs.radapp.dev/contributing/) to learn where to get started.